Managing, Supervising and Facilitating Groups in The Workplace: A work based discussion group for public and voluntary sector professionals

 MA programme and is a member of ISPSO, OPUS, ASIIP, Association For Coaching

-There will be 12 sessions over the academic year, on Thursday mornings from 9.30 - 11.30am.
-The dates of the next intake are:
+There will be 12 sessions over the academic year, on Thursday mornings from 9.30 - 11.30am, on the following dates:

 Enquire about this courseMake an enquiry